KevinConti/kevinconti/content/blog/softwareideas-daily-blog/index.md

 If you're interested in seeing the unfiltered behind-the-scenes of how SoftwareIdeas.io came about, you'll be able to find it here.
 It starts from the day I joined a group where everyone in the group was planning on launching a new product within the month.

 I wanted to join, even though the month before (June 2020) I had acquired pre-sales for my product, at the time just called the "Downstream SaaS Newsletter".
 I hadn't launched it publicly yet, so it was a good fit.
 In these daily updates, you'll see the product go from $0 MRR and skyrocket to over $1,500 by the end of the first month.
 The specifics of how I did it are all included in the updates.

-## Hey, you're missing some posts...

-Sorry about that.
-I'm working on getting them moved over.
-Expect this in the next couple days.

 #### Now, onto the post!